PradeepJigalur/velero/site/content/posts/2021-04-26-Dev-Guide-for-Velero-with-MinIO-on-MAC.md

 - Login to the MinIO UI, by using the endpoint URL, rootuser(access key), and rootpass(secret key)(These details are logged on to the console by the previous command)
   ![miniologinpage](/img/posts/miniologinpage.png)

-- Install the MinIO command line client
+- Install the MinIO's command line client
     ```bash
     $ brew install minio/stable/mc
     ==> Installing mc from minio/stable